root-foundation/root/README.md

 The NetworkToken is an _instance_ of a network token that represents the collective potential of the entire network through its micro stakes in all tokens in the network (which it captures through an equity fee when token shares are transacted).
 Since the NetworkToken is just another token, it exists _within_ the Ledger.

 The NetworkToken's wallet reflects the dividends the NetworkToken accrues through its stakes in all tokens in the network.
-The NetworkToken is the economic heart of the entire system: fueling all of the activities required to keep this system healthy.
+The NetworkToken is the economic heart of the entire system: fueling all of the activities required to keep the network healthy.

 ### RootFoundation

-This core will be wrapped in a non-profit organization (RootFoundation) that will create, control and develop the Ledger.
+The Ledger will be developed and controlled by a non-profit organization (RootFoundation).

 RootFoundation’s sole goal is to unite humanity and unlock our collective potential.

 In addition to building the core technology, RootFoundation will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking our collective potential.

 RootFoundation cannot be “bought”.
 Owning shares in the NetworkToken does not come with voting rights or influence in governance.
 Initially, we will be responsible for building the initial RootFoundation team.
-But over time, we will implement a process to elect & fire RootFoundation members.
+But over time, we will implement a process to elect & fire RootFoundation members, and progressively decentralize control over the network's functionality and evolution.

 RootFoundation members will work together _in person_ at our HQ in San Francisco, California, USA.